mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 - Graph.from_geodataframe(...)
 - etc.

-have been implemented for the new Gerrychain.Graph object, to avoid requiring changes in legacy code.
+have been implemented for the new GerryChain.Graph object, to avoid requiring changes in legacy code.

 ### Creating a Graph to use in your Partition